 The Administrator Training is a 52-hour in-class program that is held on the North Seattle College campus.
 Students will earn 5 college credits upon successful completion.
 All training materials are provided.
 Each student receives a certificate upon successful completion of the course, and this certificate has no expiration date.
 For those who are currently AFH resident managers, this course is strongly suggested, but not required by DSHS.

 - Instruction on the inspection processes required for licensing

 - Aspects of what is needed to run a business: for example, readiness, feasibility, marketing and finance

 - Laws and regulations relating to staffing, residents rights, assessments, medication administration, recreational activities, nutrition, building inspection and the initial inspection

-Prerequisite: Take the CASAS test to evaluate English and math; show transcripts showing college-level English and math or Washington State Department of Health license.
+Prerequisite: Take the CASAS test to evaluate English and math or show transcripts showing college-level English and math.

 Online training is not available for this class.